5e-bits/5e-srd-api/README.md

 ## Documentation

-Public facing API documentation lives here: https://www.dnd5eapi.co/docs.
+Public facing API documentation lives [here.](https://www.dnd5eapi.co/docs)

 We use [RapiDoc](https://mrin9.github.io/RapiDoc/index.html) to create the documentation UI from a bundled single file OpenAPI definition created as part of the `npm run build` task.